lucidrains/TPDNE/README.md

 ## Todo

 - [x] take care of an nginx template
+- [x] auto-handle various types of tensor outputs. auto-detect channel dimension and move it to last
+- [ ] handle un-normalization of image tensors into 0-256 uint8 by autodetecting range
 - [ ] handle ssl in nginx
-- [ ] auto-handle various types of tensor outputs. auto-detect channel dimension and move it to last

 ## Citations